EquinetPaul/Morse/README.md

 - -text:
   define the text you want to convert in morse and have its audio file
 - -freq:
-  define the frequency at which you want to create the audio file (300 up to 5000 it's fine!)Hz
+  define the frequency at which you want to create the audio file (300 up to 5000 it's fine!)
 ## Exemple
 ### In your terminal
 ```sh